-The quality framework is framed around two key questions.
+The quality framework is framed around three key questions.
+The first two are:

 - How well do we support people's wellbeing? - How good is our leadership and staffing?

 Under each key question, there are up to three quality indicators.
 These have been developed to help answer the key questions.
 Each quality indicator has key areas, short bullet points which make clear the areas of practice covered by it.